ALL

 • use a rowing machine

-• swim or take a water fitness class—many pools have sloped entrances into the water which makes it easier to get in and out without extra help
+• swim or take a water fitness class (many pools have sloped entrances into the water that can make it easier to get in and out without extra help)

 • do an aerobic fitness video